Vietnam.vn - Nền tảng quảng bá Việt Nam

 Photo caption

-Items in traditional markets are increasingly lacking buyers.
+Items in traditional markets are increasingly deserted.

 According to businesses, in the context of many economic difficulties, consumers are prioritizing savings, focusing on essential products and avoiding unnecessary purchases.
 PwC's survey shows that 63% of Vietnamese consumers expect to increase spending on essentials, followed by clothing (52%) and healthcare products (48%).
 However, spending on non-essential items is still cut.
 Mr. Rakesh Mani, PwC Asia Pacific Consumer Markets Leader, commented: "Vietnamese consumers are facing many economic pressures, from inflation to rising living costs.
-Although concerns about an economic recession have decreased compared to last year, 77% of Vietnamese consumers are still worried about finances, especially the Gen Z group (87%)."
+Although fears of an economic recession have decreased compared to last year, 77% of Vietnamese consumers are still worried about finances, especially the Gen Z group (87%)."
 Mr. Nguyen Nguyen Phuong, Deputy Director of the Department of Industry and Trade of Ho Chi Minh City, also said that at the end of the year, consumers are only willing to stick with brands that are truly trusted and have reasonable prices.
-Therefore, businesses that want to increase purchasing power need to build trust in all aspects and form sustainable connections with consumers through good quality products at reasonable prices.
+Therefore, businesses that want to increase purchasing power need to build trust in all aspects and form sustainable relationships with consumers through good quality products at reasonable prices.

 In the context of declining purchasing power, businesses in Ho Chi Minh City are actively implementing promotional programs to attract customers.
 Specifically, the Ho Chi Minh City Union of Trading Cooperatives (Saigon Co.op) launched the program "10 golden days - Shop freely" with discounts of up to 50% on household goods, fashion, and food.
-In addition, the program "Go to the market for the same price of 10,000 VND" is applied to vegetables, along with fresh food products with discounts of 15% to 20%.
+In addition, the program "Go to the market for the same price of 10,000 VND" is applied to vegetables, and fresh food products with discounts of 15% to 20%.

 Photo caption